 Social media and behaviour online

-The UAE has strict laws regarding online behaviour, including comments made via social media platforms.
+The UAE has strict laws regarding online behaviour, including comments made via social media.

 - spreading rumours or gossip